Best Popup Plugin for WordPress with Exit Intent Technology

 So What’s the Best Popup Plugin for Your WordPress Site?

-Well, when you look at all the features of Poptin, who can argue that it’s one of the top plugins for popups?
+Well, when you look at all the features of Poptin, who can argue that it isn’t one of the top WordPress plugins for popups?

 It comes with all the listed benefits and features.
 So if you’re looking to grow your business with popups, then Poptin is an excellent option.

-But don’t take our word for it — sign up for the free version to get started creating your own Poptins!
+But don’t take our word for it — sign up to get started creating your own Poptins!